owulveryck/blog/content/post/hip-terraform-part-I.md

 ---

 In a previous post, I did some experiments with gRPC, protocol buffer and Terraform.
-The idea was to transform the "terraform" cli tool into a micro-service thanks to gRPC.
+The idea was to transform the "Terraform" cli tool into a micro-service thanks to gRPC.

 This post is the second part of the experiment.
-I will go deeper in the code and see if it is possible to create a brand new utility, without hacking terraform.
+I will go deeper in the code and see if it is possible to create a brand new utility, without hacking Terraform.
 The idea is to import some of the packages that compose the binary and create my own service based on gRPC.

-# The terraform structure
+# The Terraform structure

 Terraform is a binary utility written in `go`.
 The `main` package resides in the root directory of the `terraform` directory.
 As usual with go projects, all other subdirectories are different modules.

-The whole business logic of terraform is coded into the subpackages.
+The whole business logic of Terraform is coded into the subpackages.
 The "`main`" package is simply an envelop for kick-starting the utility (env variables, etc.) and to initiate the command line.

 ### The cli implementation